-- The contents of the Print context, in the form of a single PDF attachment. - The output of the Web context, as an integral HTML file. - Other files, an image or a PDF leaflet for example.
+- The contents of the Print context, in the form of a single PDF attachment. - Other files, an image or a PDF leaflet for example.

-Attaching the Print context and/or the Web context is one of the options in the Send (Test) Email dialog.
+Attaching the Print context is one of the options in the Send (Test) Email dialog.

 By default, when adding the Print context to an email, all Print sections are output to a single PDF file, named after the email subject, which is then attached to the email.
 The PDF can be protected with a password (see "Email PDF password" on the previous page).